September 16th, 2022

 This pattern is written specifically with beginners in mind.
 The PDF includes step-by-step written instructions plus photos so you can see exactly what each stage should look like.

-How many skulls do I need for a garland?
+How many skulls do I need?

 More Halloween Crochet You’ll Love

-- Halloween Skull Pillow Crochet Pattern
+- Halloween Cat Skull Crochet Pillow — coordinating intarsia decor

-- Halloween Cat Skull Crochet Pillow Pattern
+- Halloween Skull Pillow Crochet Pattern — bigger skull project

-- Baby’s First Pumpkin/Jack-O-Lantern Crochet Beanie
+- Baby’s First Pumpkin/Jack-O-Lantern Beanie — little ones get a Halloween hat